cdalzell/Lahman/ANNOUNCE.md

 ## Lahman package v.
-12.0.0 released to CRAN
+13.0.0 released to CRAN

-Team Lahman is pleased to announce that v.
-12.0.0 of the Lahamn package is now on CRAN.
-It contains the data from Sean Lahman's Baseball Database, https://www.seanlahman.com/baseball-archive/statistics/ as a collection of data frames covering nearly all aspects of baseball statistics from 1871-2023.
+Team Lahman is pleased to announce that version 13.0.0 of the Lahman package is now on CRAN.
+It contains the data from Sean Lahman's Baseball Database, https://www.seanlahman.com/baseball-archive/statistics/ as a collection of data frames covering nearly all aspects of baseball statistics from 1871-2024.

 In this release,

-* All data sets have been updated with data for the 2023 baseball season.
+* All data sets have been updated with data for the 2024 baseball season.
 In addition, numerous corrections of data errors and inconsistencies discovered in previous year tables were applied.